RNC Candidates Pre-Debate Interviews

 Skeptics of cap-and-trade have found their cinematic answer to Al Gore’s An Inconvenient Truth in Bjørn Lomborg’s new documentary, Cool It.

-Lomborg, 45, has an innocent-sounding résumé: He is director of ...
+Lomborg, 45, has an innocent-sounding résumé: He is director of the Copenhagen ...

 Cino Focuses on State Offices

 This morning, Maria Cino sends a letter to the Republican National Committee outlining her strategy for 2011 — namely, to keep the governors’ mansions in Kentucky, Louisiana, and Mississippi, and to gain seats in several state legislatures.
 Here’s the letter: